erey6/projecttwo/README.md

 ## Future functionality
 I'd like to make the new/edit pages more graphical for the whole bean/ground selection.
 I'd also like to create proper "user must be logged in" pages.
+If user doesn't upload a photo, there should be a placeholder photo.

 ## User stories